Tatsumi, Tokyo

 Tatsumi (辰巳) is an area of Koto, Tokyo, Japan.
 It is surrounded by water on all sides, but is joined by bridges to Shiomi to the north, Shin-Kiba and Yumenoshima to the east, and Shinonome to the west.
 The west side is largely residential, the east largely consists of parks.
 It is built on reclaimed land.

 Etymology

 The name "Tatsumi" means "South East", and is taken from the area's direction from the Tokyo Imperial Palace.

 History

-The swimming events for the 2020 Summer Olympics will be held in Tatsumi at the Tokyo Tatsumi International Swimming Center.
+The swimming events for the 2020 Summer Olympics were held in Tatsumi at the Tokyo Tatsumi International Swimming Center.